garagorry/cldr/cdppc/advisor/image_finder/README.md

 # Cloudbreak Runtime Image Candidate Finder

 This tool analyzes the Cloudbreak image catalog to find runtime image candidates based on a source image ID and cloud provider.
 It helps identify newer images that can be used as base images for creating custom runtime images or for external tools to copy and prepare custom images.
+The tool ensures version compatibility by showing only images with newer version numbers (e.g., 7.2.17 → 7.2.18, 7.3.1; 7.3.1 → 7.3.2, 7.4.0).

 ## Features

 - **Source Image Analysis**: Finds and analyzes the specified source image by UUID
 - **Cloud Provider Support**: Supports AWS, Azure, and GCP image analysis
+- **Version Compatibility**: Shows only newer versions (same or newer releases, newer patches)
 - **Date Comparison**: Compares images based on `created` and `published` timestamps
 - **Comprehensive Reporting**: Generates detailed reports showing runtime image candidates
 - **Region Information**: Displays available regions and image IDs for each cloud provider